 Individuals who already hold a masters degree and who desire advanced course work related to clinical research should consider the Advanced Clinical Research Methods certificate program instead.
 Those who seek a master's degree in preparation for a clinical research career should consider the clinical research track in the Master of Science degree.

-For questions about program logistics, requirements, and the application process, contact staff in the Epidemiology Program Office:
+For questions about program logistics, requirements, and the application process, contact staff in the Epidemiology Student Academic Services:

 For other questions, contact the Program Director: